 The Marais des Cygnes Massacre occurred on the May 19, 1858.
 It was one of the most deliberate, inexcusable, and atrocious massacres recorded in the annals of history.
-While the people of Linn County were quietly planting corn and unsuspicious of danger, a band of 30 Missourians, under command of Captain Charles A. Hamilton, about 8 o’clock in the morning, one mile below Choteau Trading Post, captured Patrick Ross, who was going from the Post to his farm nearby.
+While the people of Linn County were quietly planting corn and unsuspicious of danger, a band of 30 Missourians, under the command of Captain Charles A. Hamilton, about 8 o’clock in the morning, one mile below Choteau Trading Post, captured Patrick Ross, who was going from the Post to his farm nearby.
 Upon arriving at the Post with their prisoner, Captain Hamelton’s party arrested John F. Campbell, a storekeeper there, and two or three others, who were released.
 Elder B.L.
 Reed was captured one-half mile north of the Post while standing in the road talking about taking the school.
 At the same time and place, William A. Stilwell, who was on his way from Mound City to Kansas City in his wagon, was taken.
-Upon his driving up, Hamilton asked him if he knew Montgomery, to which Stilwell replied that he had seen him, but was not acquainted with him.
-Hamelton then commanded, “Get out and march in here.”
-Stilwell got out of his wagon and took his position with the other prisoners, leaving his team standing in the road.
+Upon driving up, Hamilton asked him if he knew Montgomery, to which Stilwell replied that he had seen him but was not acquainted with him.
+Hamilton then commanded, “Get out and march in here.”
+Stilwell got out of his wagon and took his position with the other prisoners, leaving his team on the road.
 Some other persons were then taken and released.
-This occurred near Mr. Nichol’s house, which was searched for arms and for Mr. Nichol himself, but he was absent.
+This occurred near Mr. Nichol’s house, which was searched for arms, and Mr. Nichol himself, but he was absent.